ASU, MyLand use new algae system to boost crops and conserve water

 ASU and MyLand, a Phoenix-based soil health company, collaborated to demonstrate how a new algae system could help Arizona farmers cultivate healthier crops with reduced water usage.

-This is done by using live, native micro algae to improve the soil so farmers are able to be more efficient with their water usage.
+According to Merrigan, this is done by using live, native micro algae to improve the soil so farmers are able to be more efficient with their water usage.
 The system can also have a reduced environmental impact, potentially paving the way for the future of farming.

-“Live micro algae…can do a lot of things including increasing water holding capacity,” Merrigan said, “…and in our thirsty state, that’s very important.”
+“Live micro algae can do a lot of things, including increasing water-holding capacity,” Merrigan said, “And in our thirsty state, that’s very important.”

 Kathleen Merrigan, Executive Director, Swette Center for Sustainable Food Systems, ASU

-Oct.
-11
+April 11

 Subscribe to Arizona PBS Newsletters